poobalashrees/industrial-gas-monitoring-stm32-iot/README.md

 ## 📌 Overview

-This project is a **full-stack industrial safety system** designed to monitor gas pipelines in real-time using an STM32 microcontroller.
-It integrates multiple sensors, intelligent fault detection, a live SCADA dashboard, and a 3D digital twin for visualization.

-The system is built to detect and classify hazardous conditions such as gas leaks, abnormal pressure, flow irregularities, and mechanical vibrations with a priority-based alert mechanism.
+A full-stack industrial safety system for real-time monitoring of gas pipelines using **STM32**, **Flask**, and a **SCADA + 3D Digital Twin interface**.

+The current implementation demonstrates a **single-node monitoring system**, capable of detecting and classifying hazardous conditions such as:

+* Gas leaks
+* Pressure anomalies
+* Flow irregularities
+* Mechanical vibrations

+The system integrates **embedded sensing + backend processing + real-time visualization**, with a clear roadmap to scale into a distributed industrial pipeline network.

 ---

+## 🧱 System Architecture (Current System)

+STM32 → Serial (UART) → Flask Backend → WebSocket → Frontend (SCADA + React + Digital Twin)

+---

-## ⚙️ Key Features
+## ⚙️ Features

 ### 🔹 Embedded System (STM32)